ishanyuvasoft/git_learning/README.md

 This repo is only meant to be used by students to learn git and try different git commands.
 This is the second change that i am doing in the readme file.
+This is the third change from github ui and my parent is the second change.